wattwatchers/le_completeness_analysis/README.md

 The app is configured through a `.env` file.

-To set this up, copy `.env.example` and rename it to `.env`.
+To set this up, copy `example.env` and rename it to `.env`.
 Then define the config variables.

 ## Analyse data